ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/pacbio/PB.md

     cd 05-Integrate/
     wget https://github.com/mahulchak/quickmerge/archive/v0.2.tar.gz
     tar xzvf v0.2.tar.gz
+    cd quickmerge-0.2/
+    cd merger/
+    make
+    mergerpath=`pwd`
+    cd ../MUMmer3.23/
+    make clean  # important!! and not in instructions make CPPFLAGS="-O3 -DSIXTYFOURBITS"  # important!! for large-ish genomes make install
+    mummerpath=`pwd`
+    cd ../
+    # substitute more general way of locating python in use
+    echo '#!/usr/bin/env python' > temp
+    tail -n +2 merge_wrapper.py >> temp
+    mv merge_wrapper.py merge_wrapper.py.ORIGINAL
+    mv temp merge_wrapper.py

+Now, whenever you want to run QuickMerge, you just need to prepend the two paths to your PATH variable:

+    export PATH=$mergerpath:$mummerpath:$PATH

-Once QuickMerge has been installed, link in the two CANU assemblies, which we've modified above to have no whitespace in the header lines, and no newline characters in the sequences:
+Once QuickMerge has been installed, link in the two CANU assemblies, which we've modified above to have no whitespace in the header lines, and no newline characters in the sequences (this should be handled by QuickMerge, but it doesn't hurt to be paranoid):

     ln -s ../02-Assemblies/minion.canu.fa .
     ln -s ../02-Assemblies/sequel.canu.fa .